-Short copy also can also be used into blog posts or landing pages that consist of a headline, some subheads, and a few short paragraphs.
-It’s best for when you’re offering something simple and straightforward.
+Short copy can also be used in blog posts or landing pages consisting of a headline, some subheads, and a few short paragraphs.
+It's best for when you're offering something simple and straightforward.

-Let’s take Google AdWords as an example.
-If you search for “how to improve writing," the top ad result is for an online tool called Grammarly (which we will discuss more later).
+Let's take Google AdWords as an example.
+If you search for "how to improve writing," the top ad result is for Grammarly's online tool (which we will discuss more later).
 The copy is simple yet effective.
-It lists its benefits and features and attracts with a personable headline that addresses you directly.
+It lists its benefits and features and attracts a personable headline that addresses you directly.